athomasq/athomasq.github.io/essays/sterner-stuff.md

 <br/>

 **5.** There's an influential 2012 [Paul Graham](https://twitter.com/paulg) essay on [frighteningly ambitious startup ideas](http://www.paulgraham.com/ambitious.html).
-It's a great essay as far as it goes, but I wish it went further!
+It's a terrific essay as far as it goes, but I wish it went further!

 **6.** For example, #1 on his list was "a new search engine".
 Sure, replacing Google is *hard*, because Google has smart people and deep pockets and excellent tech and strong network effects.
 And if you succeed, you'll almost certainly make pots of money.